 At IRIS, the difference our diabetic retinal exam (DRE) technology has made in patients’ lives can be expressed in one number: over 50,000 “IRIS saves."
 These are the patients who likely would have gone blind (or had significant sight issues) had they not received this exam, been diagnosed with diabetic retinopathy and subsequently received treatment for this devastating disease that is the nation’s leading cause of blindness.

 Looking forward, our goal is simple.
-We plan to save more sight by placing our FDA Class II retinal telemedicine platform in more health systems, more clinics, and diagnose more patients – saving their sight.
+We plan to save more sight by placing our IRIS FDA Class II cleared Medical Device in more health systems, more clinics, and diagnose more patients – saving their sight.

 We plan to achieve this by doubling the size of our sales staff in 2019, enabling us to keep our pipeline of opportunities full.
 We also place a distinct focus on how we best support our clients through our Client Success team, a team that plays an integral role in ensuring our customers are able to get the most out of their investments in the IRIS platform.